Grand Canal in Venice from Acadamia Bridge during sunset

 Adjustments to this 14 Day Italy Itinerary

-- Starting in Milan instead of Rome: You can totally do this two week itinerary in reverse order.
+• Starting in Venice instead of Rome: You can totally do this two week itinerary in reverse order.
 However, when you get to Florence and head to the Amalfi Coast, keep the Amalfi Coast portion in the same order.
 That is, still start at Pompeii and end in Capri.
 Then, head from Capri to Rome to end the trip.

-- Flying in or out of Venice instead of Milan: Venice and Milan can easily be reversed in the itinerary, in case you find a good Venice flight.
-You’ll just train between Milan and the Cinque Terre instead of Venice and the Cinque Terre.
+• Flying in or out of Milan instead of Venice: Venice and Milan can easily be reversed in the itinerary, in case you find a good Milan flight.
+You’ll just train between Venice and the Cinque Terre instead of Milan and the Cinque Terre.
+This will, however, add about 1.5 hours to the train journey.

 Any Questions on These 2 Weeks in Italy?

 I know that was A LOT!
-If you’re planning your own two week itinerary for Italy soon and want some personalized advice, drop a comment below with your questions.
-Whether it’s a two week Italy honeymoon or you’re backpacking Italy two weeks, I love playing travel agent for people!
+If you’re planning your own two week itinerary for Italy soon and want some personalized advice, feel free to book a call with me to discuss your questions.
+Whether it’s a two week Italy honeymoon or you’re backpacking Italy two weeks, I love helping people plan their trips!

 Save this Italy 2 Week Itinerary on Pinterest